Naesmal/tpn-router/README.md

 ## Acknowledgements

-- TPN Network for providing the decentralized VPN infrastructure
+- TPN Network for providing the decentralized VPN infrastructure and hosting the Hackathon
 - WireGuard for the secure VPN protocol
 - The Tor Project for inspiration on circuit-based routing
+- Endgame Summit for the Hackathon opportunity

 ---